DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 * And the coding skills to get there

 Rules to live by
+* Don't panic.
-* **Ask for help**.
+* Ask for help.
 Raise your hand if you have a question, or don't follow what we're doing.
 * Develop your **Google fu**.
 Learn to find answers to your questions with Google.

 **Skills**